 Watch this video guide to Jonty’s Cottage to get an idea of the situation and layout.
 Apologies for the quality of the footage but it does give you an idea of how lovely this property is.

-The Good Life Cottage Company will be attending a number of Lake District Shows throughout the summer of 2016 – watch out for their tent and go say hello to Natalie and her dog.
+The Good Life Cottage Company attends a number of Lake District Shows throughout the summer – watch out for their tent and go say hello to Natalie and her dog.